akhos09/personalrepoakhos09/README.md

 # VS2ASIR-ESP-ENG

 Welcome to my Class Activities repository.
 This repository is a collection of scripts and projects that I have developed as part of my learning experience.
-Here, you'll find various scripts, coding exercises, and other materials that showcase my progress and understanding of programming concepts.
+Here, you'll find various scripts, coding exercises, and other materials that showcase my progress and understanding of programming and administration of systems concepts.

 ## Table of Contents